xkbcommon/libxkbcommon/doc/user-configuration.md

 ## Discoverable layouts

-**The below requires libxkbregistry as XKB lookup tool and does not work where clients parse the XML file directly**.
+@warning The below requires `libxkbregistry` as XKB lookup tool and **does not work where clients parse the XML file directly**.

 The above sections apply only to the data files and require that the user knows about the existence of the new entries.
-To make custom entries discoverable by the configuration tools (e.g. the GNOME Control Center), the new entries must also be added to the XML file that is parsed by libxkbregistry.
+To make custom entries discoverable by the configuration tools (e.g. the GNOME Control Center), the new entries must also be added to the XML file that is parsed by `libxkbregistry`.
 In most cases, this is the `evdev.xml` file in the rules directory.
 The example below shows the XML file that would add the custom layout and custom options as outlined above to the XKB registry: